I: Making Things Differently - Sept 9-18

 Dancing by Aya Kobayashi, Vince Virr, Jo Pirrie, and Jade Adamson.
 Young cast from Isobel Mair School.

-Music composed by Kim Moore
+Music Composed by Kim Moore

 Edited by Blair Young